Google Home fixes a glaring omission and Apple Music users will be happy

 It wasn’t a deal breaker by any means, but it did limit users to using audio apps that had Chromecast functionality built-in, like Apple Music for example.

-Well at Google I/O, the firm promised to rectify the omission by rolling out Bluetooth streaming to its smart home speaker.
+Well, at Google I/O, the firm promised to rectify the omission by rolling out Bluetooth streaming to its smart home speaker.

 AndroidPolice spotted the ‘silent’ roll out, and found a new ‘Paired Bluetooth devices’ listing within the Home app’s device settings.